janikvonrotz/janikvonrotz.ch/content/post/2022-11/10-why-hyperscalers-are-a-menace.md

 ![](/images/horizontal-integration.excalidraw.svg)

 In a horizontal integration different provider compete for each value layer.
 Guarantees and contracts between the value layers are managed with service level agreements (SLAs).
-Moreover if competition is given interoperability between providers becomes a must.
+Moreover, if competition is given interoperability between providers becomes a must.